CAUXlab/IntegrAlign/README.md

 - Format: .csv

+- Requirements:

-- Requirements: The coordinates must be in the same coordinate system as the corresponding image.
-If any rotation or translation has been applied (e.g., in HALO), the coordinates may no longer match the image directly.
-As a result, the transformation will be applied on false coordinates resulting in errors in the final table.
+   - The coordinates must be in pixel and in the same coordinate system as the corresponding image.
+Note: If any rotation or translation has been applied in HALO, this can be handled using the --HALOrotation option in the Save downscaled images step.

+   - Avoid using raw HALO or Inform outputs that include Intensity and Classification columns, as functional marker interpretation between aligned panels is unreliable — cells don’t perfectly correspond across serial slides.
+Instead, select the appropriate cell types to prevent false double positives.
+Preprocess your tables into finalized versions containing at least one of the following coordinate formats:

-   - Can include XMin, XMax, YMin, and YMax columns (pixel coordinates, e.g. HALO outputs).
+      - XMin, XMax, YMin, YMax columns (pixel coordinates), or

-   - Or x and y columns (coordinates in microns, e.g. inForm outputs).
+      - x, y columns (pixel coordinates).

-- Important:
+<ins>Structure:</ins>

 - All files (images, annotations, and coordinate tables) must be placed in their corresponding panel folders.

 - Filenames must start with the patient ID, followed by an underscore (_).

 Example:
 ```bash